GalaticStryder/kernel_lge_msm8974/readme.md

 ###### Ubuntu/Debian

 I don't use Ubuntu but the dependencies are generically the same with a couple differences in naming or versioning.
+In Ubuntu, you will need to setup source dependencies by going to **System Settings > Software and Update** and then checking the box for source code.
 The basic set of programs needed might be achieved with the following command.

-	sudo apt-get install build-essential libncurses5 libncurses5-dev libelf-dev binutils-dev build-dep
+	sudo apt-get install build-essential libncurses5 libncurses5-dev libelf-dev binutils-dev liblz4-tool ccache device-tree-compiler open-jdk-8-jdk git
+	sudo apt-get build-dep build-essential libncurses5 libncurses5-dev libelf-dev binutils-dev # This step may be needed for VM environments.

 ###### Arch Linux

 If you're running Arch Linux you probably already have the dependencies needed, in any case you can install them running: